 I'm currently working on the next adventure—or, perhaps continued travesty—in Lilac and Garin's Brocéliande journey.

-Subscribe at the bottom of this page for updates, thank you endlessly for your friendship and support.
+Subscribe at the bottom of this page for updates, thank you endlessly for your readership and support.

 In the perilous beauty of silence and menacing shade,